-Raising the achievement of all students while narrowing the gaps between the highest and lowest performing students, and eliminating the predictability and disproportionally of which student groups occupy the highest and lowest achievement categories.
+Raising the achievement of all students while narrowing the gaps between the highest and lowest performing students, and eliminating the predictability and disproportionality of which student groups occupy the highest and lowest achievement categories.
 Adopted from the work of Singleton and Linton, Courageous Conversations About Race…(2006).

 Our Social Justice Initiative is designed to develop new learning and methods for understanding cultural responsiveness & educational equity.
-We offer two year-long programs of study that give participants the tools to process how we look at, and talk about, issues of social justice using the lens of race, and helps them be able to develop and connect new approaches that can complement and reinforce existing educational practices.
+We offer two year-long programs of study that give participants the tools to process how we look at, and talk about, issues of social justice using the lens of race, and helps them to develop and connect new approaches that can complement and reinforce existing educational practices.
 These commitments were affirmed in a resolution passed by the MRH Board of Education on February 16, 2017.
 You may read it here.